scriptingxss/owasp-fstm/README.md

 wiki page for the latest methodology updates and forthcoming project releases.

 A preconfigured Ubuntu virtual machine (*EmbedOS*) with firmware testing tools used throughout the methodology can be downloaded via the following [[link]](https://tinyurl.com/EmbedOS-2019).
-Details regarding EmbedOS' tools can be found on GitHub within the following repository [https://github.com/scriptingxss/EmbedOS](https://github.com/scriptingxss/EmbedOS).
+Details regarding EmbedOS' tools can be found on GitHub [https://github.com/scriptingxss/EmbedOS](https://github.com/scriptingxss/EmbedOS).